ikelaiah/threadpool-fp/README.md

 GlobalThreadPool.WaitForAll;
 ```

-### 3. Only the last error is kept
+### 3. `LastError` only keeps the most recent error

-`LastError` is overwritten on every exception — not appended.
-If multiple tasks fail, you only see the last one.
+`LastError` is overwritten on every exception.
+If multiple tasks fail and you
+only check `LastError`, you see just the last one.
+Use the `Errors` collection
+to capture all of them — see [Capturing all task errors](#capturing-all-task-errors-v070) below.

 ```pascal
 // Queue several tasks that might fail